netdata/netdata/docs/tutorials/longer-metrics-storage.md

 `dbengine disk space` sets the maximum disk space (again, in MiB) the database engine will use for storing compressed metrics.

-Based on our testing, these default settings will retain about two day's worth of metrics when Netdata collects 2,000 metrics every second.
+Based on our testing, these default settings will retain about a day's worth of metrics when Netdata collects roughly 4,000 metrics every second.
 If you increase either `page cache size` or `dbengine disk space`, Netdata will retain even more historical metrics.

 But before you change these options too dramatically, read up on the [database engine's memory footprint](../../database/engine/README.md#memory-requirements).